How is the diagnosis of erectile

 Interpretation of Question 12

-If one partner always initiate sexual activity, it may be indicative of widely differing levels of
+If one partner always initiate sexual activity, it may be indicative of widely

-interest in sex or reflect negative feelings about the relationship.
-In an ideal world, each partner may initiate sex at
+relationship.
+In an ideal world, each partner may initiate sex at different

-different times depending upon urge, interest level, and a desire to satisfy each other.
+times depending upon urge, interest level, and a desire to satisfy each other.

-Question 13: Do you feel it is important that your female partner climax during every episode of intercourse?
-Do you feel that all sexual encounters must include intercourse?
+Question 13: Do you feel it is important that your female partner climax

 Interpretation of Question 13

-If you feel that you must guarantee your female partner has an orgasm during every sexual encounter or that you must achieve sexual penetration and vigorous thrusting, you may be placing unrealistic demands on yourself, which may lead to sexual failure.
+If you feel that you must guarantee your female partner has an orgasm during

 PAST MEDICAL HISTORY QUESTIONS